 Located in northeast Oklahoma’s Green Country and at the geographic center of the United States, Tulsa offers the quality of life only a mid-size community can provide.

 Tulsa has many of the qualities of a big city such as excellent restaurants, outstanding shopping, and a thriving entertainment scene, but in a community small enough to make everyday life convenient.

 The city boasts a beautiful riverfront with more than 50 miles of scenic trails for hiking, biking, jogging and rollerblading along the banks of the Arkansas River.
-Tulsa’s 800-acre River Parks System includes playgrounds, picnic areas and a 10-mile stretch of paved pathways from downtown to 101st Street.
+Tulsa’s 800-acre River Parks System includes playgrounds, picnic areas and miles of paved pathways.

 Tulsa celebrates a variety of cultural origins through festivals such as Oktoberfest, Greekfest, Shalomfest, Scottish Games and Reggae Festival.
 The city’s Greenwood Historical District was a prosperous center for black commerce in the early 1900s and continues to be a rich source for jazz and blues.